robindemourat/metis-frontoffice/readme.md

 npm run start
 ```

-# Note on the updating processing
+# Note on the updating procedure

-The app is configured to listen to another server enabled to send it new data to use for displaying the app.
+The app is configured to listen to another server enabled to send it new data to use for displaying the website.

-Here how it is done :
+Here how it is done step by step :

 * the app listen to POST request at `/update`
 * when receiving a request, it first verifies that the request body contains a proper `pwd` property, matching with the one defined in the config
-* then it copies all the received data in a temp folder as a json file
+* then it copies all the received JSON data in a temp folder as a JSON file
-* then it fetches all the static asset files needed to display content and also store them in a temp folder
+* then, after parsing new JSON data and its static files dependencies, it fetches all the static asset files needed to display the content and then also store them in a temp folder
 * (todo) at this step, the app is ready to display the new data in dev mode, it should be followed by a build step in prod mode
-* (todo) a last step would be to use next.js to build a static html file with the new data, and possibly upload it through FTP to a distant static public website
+* (todo) a last step would be to use next.js to build a static html website with the new data, and possibly upload it through FTP to a distant static public website (see how it can be done [here](https://github.com/peritext/peritext-server-garlic-flavoured/blob/master/peritext-generator-next/next.config.js#L13))

-Learn more about the procedure in `utils/update-data.js` source code file.
+Learn more about this procedure in `utils/update-data.js` source code file.